ystarling/Readme/README.md

       You have a constructor with a big parameterlist what can you do to make it more readable?
     - s
     -
+24. Kafka
+   - To scale Kafka, use horizontal scaling by adding brokers to the cluster and adjust the number of partitions to match your consumer needs.
+Additionally, optimize performance by batching messages, enabling compression, and proactively monitoring the cluster for bottlenecks.
+   - Kafka message batching is a process where a producer groups multiple messages together into a single request to the broker, improving throughput by reducing network and I/O overhead.
+It can be configured by a maximum batch size (e.g., in bytes) or a maximum wait time (e.g., in milliseconds), which determines when a batch is sent even if it isn't full.
+This process can also be combined with compression for further efficiency.
+   -
+25. dd